 Real Estate Purchase Contract And Purchase Agreement

-This BLOG On Real Estate Purchase Contract And Purchase Agreement Was UPDATED On April 11th, 2019
+This article is about Real Estate Purchase Contract And Purchase Agreement

 A Real Estate Purchase Contract is a binding contract for both the home buyer and home seller and homebuyers should thoroughly reviewed.
 A Purchase Agreement should be carefully reviewed before signing it.
 Otherwise not only can the earnest money deposit be in jeopardy but the sellers can enforce the Real Estate Purchase Contract and potentially sue.